shmocz/ra2yrcpp/README.md

 ## Usage

 Copy `libra2yrcpp.dll` and patched `gamemd-spawn.exe` to the CnCNet installation folder (overwriting the original `gamemd-spawn.exe`), or ensure some other way that LoadLibrary can locate the DLL by it's base name.

-This spawns a TCP server bound to port 14521 and WebSocket proxy to it on port 14525.
-To override these, set the environment variables `RA2YRCPP_PORT` and `RA2YRCPP_WS_PORT`.
+When the game is started, the DLL will be loaded and a with WebSocket server bound to port 14521.

+The following environment variables control the behaviour of the service:

+- `RA2YRCPP_ALLOWED_HOSTS_REGEX`: Regex matching the hosts allowed to connect (default: "0.0.0.0|127.0.0.1")
+- `RA2YRCPP_PORT`: The server port (default: 14521)
+- `RA2YRCPP_RECORD_PATH`: Path to state record file (disabled by default)
+- `RA2YRCPP_RECORD_TRAFFIC`: Path to traffic record file (disabled by default)

 ### Recording game data